joolof/pydrs/README.md

 * kernel_width: an integer for median filtering of all columns of the science frames, to remove "hot" pixels that were not flagged in the bad pixel map [ONLY for DPI observations]
 * corono: a boolean to ignore the centering frames (will not apply the star_centering in the cosmetics for the science frames).
 Default is True (i.e., a coronagraph was used).

-### DEPENDENCIES:
+### Dependencies:

-* VIP: if VIP is not installed, the pipeline will not try to improve the determination of the centering from the waffle pattern
+* VIP (if not installed, the pipeline will not try to improve the determination of the centering from the waffle pattern)
 * astropy
 * photutils
 * matplotlib